Geopolitical tensions will continue to escalate over the course of the next seven years.

 Both have moved aggressively in latest years to exert more considerable influence in their regions, to contest the U.S., and also to force Washington to accept exclusionary regional spheres of influence—a situation that the US has historically opposed.

-6. The standoff between Russia and the West will continue throughout 2017 and 2018.
+6. The standoff between Russia and the West will continue throughout 2019.

 Diplomatic spats, strategic political and political tensions will last between Russia and the U.S. In Washington, U.S. President Donald Trump’s administration may have few choices for relieving the strain because of increased checks on the president’s power and enlarged sanctions from the U.S. Congress.